 3rd year student, MSc Clinical Microbiology and Infectious Diseases

 I am a current MSc student studying Clinical Microbiology and Infectious Diseases at the University of Edinburgh.
 As an online student, I mainly work as a surveillance microbiologist at a state public health laboratory in the United States.
 Outside of the (virtual) classroom and laboratory, I enjoy baking, listening to music, and gazing out of airplane windows.
 Check out my blog to ride along on my journey through this interesting programme!

 I am currently in the final year of an MSc in Neuroimaging for Research.
 This is a part-time online learning postgraduate programme that has given me the opportunity to undertake a Masters degree whilst working at the same time.

 During my free time I enjoy going to the theatre, travelling to different countries and going for walks in the park.
 Have a look at my blog to find out more about my online learning journey.

 I am an online learner from the mid-west U.S.A, pursuing my MSc in Equine Science.
-I am in my third year and eagerly preparing to begin my dissertation research in September 2018.

 I have been involved in Thoroughbred Racing for 21 years.
 Follow my blog if you want to get a glimpse of farm life with Thoroughbreds (plus one Welsh pony), while working towards a postgraduate degree from this well-known and respected University.